currentpattern/Year-Zero-Engine-Universal/Combat and Damage.md

 SACRIFICING SHIELD: When using a PARRY action with a shield, the character can choose to discard the shield to reduce all damage from the parried attack to zero if it had at least one success on the PARRY roll.
 This leaves the shield completely broken.

 STANCE: It is recommended that you stand on your feet when you attack.
 If you are prone, you must spend a Fast Action to GET UP.
 While prone, you may use the SHOVE attack.
 You may still attack with weapons that have NEAR range, however while prone it’s range is now ARM’S LENGTH and you suffer a -1 penalty.
 Standing enemies get a +2 modification on all melee attacks against a prone enemy.

+ATTACKS OF OPPORTUNITY
+Under 2 circumstances, an enemy may attack out of turn as a Reactive Action (counting against their action economy):
+1) If they possess a melee weapon with SHORT range, and they are aware of an enemy **entering** the range of the melee weapon.
+2) Not prone, and in possession of any melee weapon (not brawling), and they are aware of an enemy **leaving** the range of their weapon.

 ### **RANGED COMBAT**